 Resolutions in private limited companies can be passed by a poll or show of hands at a general meeting or by written resolution.
 If the required majority of votes is achieved, the resolution is passed and the decision is legally binding.

 Copies of special resolutions must be delivered to Companies House by post within 15 days of being passed.
-Any registered company details or documents that are altered as a result of a resolution, such as the articles of association, must also be reported to Companies House.
+Any registered company details or documents which are altered as a result of a resolution, such as the articles of association, must also be reported to Companies House.

 How are votes counted?